Quantum Geometry of Expectation Values: General Framework

-in terms of the expectation values $\rho_i$.
-The ground state (and the largest eigenvalue state) family of Eq.~(\ref{eq:schrodinger}), if exists, corresponds to the boundary $\partial \mathcal{M}$ as a partial solution of Eq.~(\ref{eq:ae}).
-This is due to the fact that the smallest and largest eigenvalues are the global lower and upper bounds of the energy functional~(\ref{eq:E}).
-In fact, the projective nature of the parameter set $\lambda$ for $M > 2$ implies that the lower and upper bounds are connected, corresponding to a single closed boundary.
-Figure~{\ref{fig:map} illustrates the mapping $\rho$ from the Hilbert space $\mathcal{H}$ to the moduli space $\mathcal{M}$.
-The boundary $\partial\mathcal{M}$ offers a bound of the algebraic equation~ (\ref{eq:ae}), and can be viewed as a generalization of Heisenberg uncertainty principle~(\ref{eq:HUP}), as we will demonstrate in next section.
+This construction also implies that the boundary $\partial\mathcal{M} \subseteq \mathcal{M}_s$, which corresponds to the ground state (and the largest eigenvalue state) moduli, is a subset of $\mathcal{M}_s$.
+This is because the smallest and largest eigenvalues are the global lower and upper bounds of the energy functional (\ref{eq:E}).
+Figure~{\ref{fig:map}} illustrates the mapping $\rho$ from the Hilbert space $\mathcal{H}$ to the moduli space $\mathcal{M}$.
+The boundary $\partial\mathcal{M}$ provides a natural bound on expectation values, serving as a generalized uncertainty principle.

-The mapping $\rho$ is not injective, implying that a point in the moduli space $\mathcal{M}$ might correspond to multiple $\psi$ in $\mathcal{H}$.
-However, if there is no degeneration, the ground state is uniquely determined by the boundary $\partial M$ and vice versa.
-For the degenerate case, there exists a center of the operator subspace $\mathfrak{z}(O)$, where any self-adjoint operator $\hat L \in \mathfrak{z}(O)$ commutes with Hamiltonian,